-- Evaluation of whether you are on track for promotion to Associate or LSOE rank - Generally occurs in your 4th year as Assistant Professor or LPSOE (unless you're being considered for promotion that year) - Aims to provide feedback and collegial advice in time for the advice to be useful - Recommendation can be positive, guarded, negative, or a combination - Process involves feedback from your department, the college/school FPC, the Dean, CAP, and the Vice Provost for Academic Affairs
+- Evaluation of whether you are on track for promotion to Associate Professor or Professor of Teaching rank - Generally occurs in your 4th year as Assistant Professor or Professor of Teaching (unless you're being considered for promotion that year) - Aims to provide feedback and collegial advice in time for the advice to be useful - Recommendation can be positive, guarded, negative, or a combination - Process involves feedback from your department, the college/school FPC, the Dean, CAP, and the Vice Provost for Academic Affairs

-Promotion #1: Assistant -> Associate
+Promotion #1: Assistant → Associate

-- Maximum of 8 years at Assistant rank at UC, decision must be made by end of 7th year - Extension on the "tenure/SOE clock" is granted for each birth/adoption/foster event; maximum total extension is two years, except by UC Provost exception for a third year. - Clock extensions are automatically granted for birth/adoption/foster, but they can also be requested by exception for medical reasons, and now for COVID-19. - Decision based on record since terminal degree - $\,\circ\,$ APM 210-1: Criteria for the Professor and Professor in Residence series - APM 210-2: Criteria for the Professor of Clinical X series - APM 210-3: Criteria for the Lecturer with Security of Employment series - APM 210-6: Criteria for the Health Sciences Clinical Professor series - Service expectations are modest at this rank
+- Maximum of 8 years at Assistant rank at UC, decision must be made by end of 7th year. - Extension on the "tenure/SOE clock" is granted for each birth/adoption/foster event; maximum total extension is two years, except by UC Provost exception for a third year. - Clock extensions are automatically granted for birth/adoption/foster, but they can also be requested by exception for medical reasons, and now for COVID-19 if someone was on the faculty campus during the year-long shutdown. - Decision based on record since terminal degree - APM 210-1: Criteria for the Professor and Professor in Residence series - APM 210-2: Criteria for the Professor of Clinical X series - APM 210-3: Criteria for the Lecturer with Security of Employment series - APM 210-6: Criteria for the Health Sciences Clinical Professor series - Service expectations are modest at this rank